 Whether you are actively trying to get pregnant or you and your partner have decided to stop birth control and let nature take its course, you may be wondering what measures you can take to boost your fertility.
 If your doctor has assured you that your hormone levels are good and you’re able to get pregnant or if you’ve committed to fertility treatments, keeping your stress level down and your activity level up are both essential for success.

 If you don’t want to stop seeing your doctor for Western medicine but still want to do as much as you can to increase your odds, practicing yoga will not interfere with any drug or hormone therapies you choose to do.
 Most fertility specialists encourage their patients to get plenty of low-impact exercise while trying to conceive, and yoga fits the bill nicely.

 If you do become pregnant and have a history of miscarriage, ask your doctor if you should stop exercising all together for awhile to ensure you do nothing to endanger the pregnancy.
-Yoga does not have the power to correct scar tissue in your Fallopian tubes or cure Poly-Cystic Ovarian Disease (PCOD) or endometriosis.
+Yoga does not have the power to correct scar tissue in your Fallopian tubes or cure symptoms of Polycystic Ovarian Syndrome (PCOS) or endometriosis.
 What it can do is work with your existing plan to help you conceive by keeping you active, increasing blood flow through your pelvis and, most of all, decreasing your stress level.
 If you want to try out a yoga class specifically tailored for those trying to conceive, speak to you fertility specialist or OB/GYN for assistance.